pi43r/conversations-with-computers/Chapters/Talking to Computers.md

 At the *Silicon Friend Camp* they wanted to extend their already existing improvisation and research practice by integrating a form of embodied AI.
 But the main focus was the voice itself: How is gender perceived through it?
 How do we navigate the tension between what is considered an artificial voice and an authentic voice?
 To tackle these issues during the camp they wanted to create and record soundscapes based on vocal improvisation and use AI systems in the form of synthetic voices, generative composition tools, robotic elements and so on.
 So we prepared the attic of the house with a small sound studio that they could work in and during the week they found inspiration in using a multitude of AI systems and human collaborators that they used to create an improvisation and finally a 6-minute video and audio composition.
-To come up with the identity of their AI collaborator, they used the *Oracle*[^44] to ask questions of their name, gender, favorite instrument etc. which reads like this:
+To come up with the identity of their AI partner, they used the *Oracle*[^44] to ask questions of their name, gender, favorite instrument etc. which reads like this:

 > You: how old is she?
 > Oracle:  Today she will be 11.